7eventy7/patchy/README.md

 - **📚 Catalog**: Browse all tracked repositories and their release histories
 - **⚙️ Settings**: Customize the application theme and appearance
 - **🎨 Unique Repository Colors**: Each repository has its own distinct color for easy identification
-- **🐳 Docker Integration**: Built specifically for Docker containers and Unraid environments

 ## 🚀 Getting Started